Faizan96322/ML-projects/README.md

 # ML-projects

 #1.
-Rock or mine prediction:
+Rock or mine prediction using linaer regression model